TerikKek/TerikKek/README.md

 # ✏️ Editors Notes
-Contact me on discord if u want to work on smth moth#0666
+Contact me on discord if u want to work on smth Terik#0666 Turns out I have schizophrenia

 ------------